You can order your latte before you leave the house.

 - It immediately establishes with the customer that you are responsive and reliable, increasing that all-important trust factor.

-- It increases your credibility as an expert, making you a go-to resource right out of the gate.
+- It increases your credibility as an expert.

 So choose a tool that makes it easy to find and send content from any device, in any location.
 Your reputation will reap the benefits!